Running from Emotions

 Many women would raise their hands and identify emotional eating as a predicament that’s blocking their weight-loss progress.
 It’s a stumbling block we trip over again, and again, and again.
 However, other than “stop,” what we should do about this situation is scarcely addressed.
 As for why we become emotional eaters, most women don’t know because no one has explained it!
 In fact, many of us fear that being an emotional eater can’t be changed and it’s just the way we are.
 Thankfully, that frightening thought is simply untrue.

-We individual differences in mental health and mood inclination can be linked with genetics, all of our emotional experiences (including using food to modify how we feel) are the result of conscious or unconscious processes we conduct in our brains.
-That means we aren’t stuck with our emotional processing in the same way we’re genetically programmed for a given hair and eye color (hair dye and contacts lenses aside).
+While individual differences in mental health and mood inclination can be linked with genetics, all of our emotional experiences (including using food to modify how we feel) are the result of conscious or unconscious processes we conduct in our brains.
+That means we aren’t stuck with our emotional processing in the same way we’re genetically programmed for a given hair and eye color (hair dye and contact lenses aside).
 You don’t have to go back in time and be born as someone else because you are not the problem.

 Coping with emotions in healthy, productive ways is a set of skills; they’re learnable and changeable.
 We can change the way we process feelings and end emotional eating.
 We can learn how to lift ourselves when we’re down, stay calm when our emotions are intensifying, and take action despite feeling anxious or fearful.

 It’s not your fault if no one taught you these skills as a youngster, modeled them throughout your formative years, or reminds you as an adult to tap into them when life feels brutally hard.
 We’re going to teach you how in this book, and we promise it’s never too late to learn.